Forgot password

 Passives & Abilities

-Chop Barrage (E) - A barrage made up of chops.
+Chop Barrage (E) - A high-damage, slower barrage made up of chops.

-Tracking Chop (R) - A chop that tracks the target.
+Tracking Chop (R) - A chop that follows the target.

 Pros & Cons